open/close all folders

 - A subtle one, but even after noticing her corruption, Jasper doesn't lose her composure.
 It's sad and Nightmare Fuel worthy, but it shows a high amount of calmness in such a situation.

-- Another one for Jasper; The Crystal Gems have been hunting down and bubbling corrupted gem monsters for millennia now, and by the time the show is set they still didn’t get all the ones roaming the Earth.
+- Another one for Jasper; The Crystal Gems have been hunting down and bubbling Corrupted Gem Monsters for millennia now, and by the time the show is set they still didn't get all the ones roaming the earth.
 Jasper has been hunting them for a few weeks at most and managed to build up quite an impressive army in that time period.
-She’s a far more dedicated and effective hunter than the crystal gems.

 - Amethyst comes up with a new attack, setting her whips on fire and then doing a spin attack.
 It doesn't do much to Jasper, but it could certainly come in handy in other fights.